-THE MORAL IS: "It is better to eat to live, than to live to eat."
+The moral is: "It is better to eat to live, than to live to eat."

-The Fawn Who Played Hooky
+The Fawn Who Played Hooky [Truancy]

-[Truancy]

-NCE UPON A TIME, there was a herd of forest deer.
+Once upon a time, there was a herd of forest deer.
 In this herd was a wise and respected teacher, cunning in the ways of deer.
 He taught the tricks and strategies of survival to the young fawns.